-How Effective Learning Technology Tackles Talent Development Trends
+How Effective Learning Technology Tackles Talent Management Trends

 On Wednesday, June 28th NovoEd hosted Corey Greendale, human capital technology industry analyst and venture capitalist at First Analysis for a one-hour webinar on industry trends.
 He spoke about key trends in the learning and development (L&D) landscape, employer and employee responses to challenges in talent development, and insights into what the future of professional development and talent sourcing holds.
 The following is a recap of those insights, as well as an insight into how effective learning technology will tackle this talent management trend.